oVirt/ovirt-site/source/uncategorized/developers-all-in-one.html.md

 1. psql -U postgres -d engine 2. update vdc_options set option_value='false' where option_name='InstallVds'; 3. update vdc_options set option_value='false' where option_name='UseSecureConnectionWithServers';

-to see if vdsm is insecure: vdsClient 0 getVdsCaps - if it works it's ok... how to make vdsm insecure...
+to check if vdsm is insecure: vdsClient 0 getVdsCaps - if it works it's ok...
+How to make vdsm insecure:

-brctl addbr ovirtmgmt
+Create the bridge: brctl addbr ovirtmgmt

+service vdsmd restart

+with "ifconfig -a " you can verify the creation of the bridge

 *   switch jboss on: